Tina McIntyre: Storylines

 Tina agrees to be a surrogate for Gary and his disabled girlfriend Izzy Armstrong (Cherylee Houston), in return for payment from Izzy's father Owen (Ian Puleston-Davies).
 Tommy is unhappy about this but Tina insists, explaining that they need the money to pay his debts.
 Tina goes through with the embryo transfer, despite concerns from Rita and Tommy's opposition.
 Unable to cope with Tina being pregnant with Izzy and Gary's baby, Tommy ends their relationship.
-In January 2013, Tina helps Tyrone and Fiz run away with Tyrone's daughter, Ruby, after Kirsty falsely accuses Tyrone of domestically abusing her.
+In January 2013, Tina helps Tyrone and Fiz run away with Tyrone and Kirsty's daughter, Ruby Soames, after Kirsty falsely accuses Tyrone of domestically abusing her.
 Tina feels suffocated by the Windass family as her pregnancy progresses and is shocked when Gary tries to kiss her.
 Outraged, she threatens to tell Izzy.
 Izzy's younger sister, Katy Armstrong (Georgia May Foote), finds out and tells Izzy, who confronts Gary after finding him with Tina.
 Tina tells Izzy what happened but goes into labour soon afterwards.
 Tina is rushed to hospital and gives birth to a baby boy with Tommy and Izzy present.
 Tommy and Tina reconcile during this time.
 Disgusted with Izzy's refusal to allow Gary to see the baby, Tina lets Gary into the special care baby unit but when Izzy finds him there, they argue.
 Worried about the baby's welfare if she gives him to Gary and Izzy, Tina reprimands them for their behaviour and throws them out.
 They reconcile and decide to name the baby Jake but Tina still has doubts.
 When the baby is strong enough to come out of the incubator, Izzy and Gary are shocked to find Tina holding him and Gary suggests Izzy should be left to bond with him.
 Tina tells them that she has decided to keep the baby.
 Izzy and Gary are outraged and she promises to repay the surrogacy money; leading to another row and Tina stops them visiting the baby.
 A solicitor advises them that Tina cannot be forced to sign adoption papers so Owen and Anna evict her from the flat so Tina moves in with Rita.
 Anna, Gary and Izzy are further angered when Tina changes the baby's name to Joe.
 After Gary tells Anna that there is nothing they can do to stop Tina, Anna storms into the pub and slaps her.
 Tina asks Tommy, Rita and Dennis if she is doing the right thing.
 Tommy tells Tina that he will support her regardless but she must think about how Jake will feel when he is older.
 Izzy and Gary reluctantly decide not to fight Tina and let her raise Jake as her child.
 However, after she sees Izzy say goodbye to the baby, Tina changes her mind and decides to give him to Gary and Izzy and they change his name back to Jake.
 Tina is devastated but Gary and Izzy let her be part of Jake's life.